 The science side of marketing pertains to technology and tools available for us to use to share our message with others.
 Technology allows us to turn our advocates and customers into referral centers.
 Certain tools take into the psychology of consumers and rewards our customers to edify our businesses with those they know.

 The art side of marketing pertains to relationship building.
 This requires an understanding personality types.
 It teaches us that only 15% of us like to be sold to, yet 100% of us want to buy.
 For example, the last time I bought a car, as I walked around dealership lots, I typically saw 3 or 4 sales reps waiting to pounce.
 If someone approached too early and asked me if I needed help finding something, my knee jerk reaction was to say, "No thanks, just looking."
 Ironically, I was open to conversation, just not quite the sales conversation yet.
 It's not to say that I don't believe sales reps should approach prospects, I just believe they should buffer their sales conversation with something relational.
 You know, create rapport!
 For example, one sales rep, approached me and as I was ready to brush him off, he said, "Hot day!
 Would you like me to grab you a bottle of water?"
 I said, "No thanks, I'm good!
 However, I'm interested in test driving your 4 Runner."

 The art side of marketing says, "There may be a well known Goliath in your arena, but there's also only one of you!
 And, that's what really matters."

 Marketing Strategist.
 Entrepreneur.
-Digital Marketer.
+Influencer Marketing.
 Blogger.